toolness/weblitmapper/README.md

 * `ORIGIN` is the origin of the server, as it appears to users.
 If `DEBUG` is enabled, this defaults to `http://localhost:PORT`.
 Otherwise, it must be defined.

-* `ENABLE_STUBBYID` represents a boolean value.
-If it *and* `DEBUG` are both true, then the [stubbyid][] persona simulator is enabled.
-This allows anyone to easily log in as anyone they want, which makes manual testing and debugging easier.
-However, it should also *never* be enabled on production sites, which is why `DEBUG` must also be enabled for this feature to work.

 * `PORT` is the port that the server binds to.
 Defaults to 3000.